NHERI-SimCenter/SimCenterDocumentation/docs/common/testbeds/atlantic_city/overview.rst

-This testbed builds upon existing relationships between SimCenter personnel and the State of New Jersey through the NJcoast project ([KijewskiCorrea19]_, [NJCoast20]_), which made available various inventory data and high-fidelity characterizations of wind, storm surge and wave action.
+This testbed builds upon existing relationships between SimCenter personnel and the State of New Jersey through the NJcoast project ([KijewskiCorrea19]_, [NJCoast20]_), which made available various inventory data and high-fidelity characterizations of wind, storm surge, and wave action.
 Notably, the State of New Jersey has made sizable investments in open data and resilience planning tools in recent years, enabling a demonstration of how to leverage these data for inventory development.

-The selection of Atlantic County, NJ and specifically Atlantic City and its surrounding municipalities offers a well-defined metro area with a blend of low-rise commercial (1-3 stories), industrial, high-rise hotels/casinos (over 20 stories), and single/multi-family residences.
-Thus a single testbed encompasses two extremes in building typologies with known vulnerabilities to wind: wood frame single-family homes and tall flexible structures more susceptible to dynamic wind effects.
+The selection of Atlantic County, NJ, and specifically Atlantic City and its surrounding municipalities, offers a well-defined metro area with a blend of low-rise commercial (1-3 stories), industrial, high-rise hotels/casinos (over 20 stories), and single/multi-family residences.
+Thus, a single testbed encompasses two extremes in building typologies with known vulnerabilities to wind: wood frame single-family homes and tall flexible structures more susceptible to dynamic wind effects.
 From the perspective of hazard exposure, this region is also characterized by beachfront communities exposed to storm surge and breaking waves on the